 Journals have been added, ceased and cancelled over the history of the collection.
-Currently, modest numbers of journals are added, especially at faculty request, and the collection is moderately comprehensive.
-Increasingly, paper subscriptions also have online counterparts or are available only electronically.
-Depending on the "moving wall" and the quality of reproduction in the digital image, journals may be collected in digital or paper form.
+Currently, modest numbers of journals are added, especially at faculty request.
+Print subscriptions also often have online counterparts or are available only electronically.
+Depending on coverage and the quality of reproduction in the digital image, journals may be collected in digital or print form.

 Strengths of the collection lie particularly in the opera libretti, biographies, musicology of the Medieval, Renaissance and Baroque periods, works about solo vocal music, musical instruments, philosophy and physics, and most areas of music education.
 The collection is also strong in technical material for instruments, and in music theory.
 English, French and German are the major languages, with Italian, Latin, and various Slavic languages quite well represented.

-Periodicals are an ongoing concern.
-Our collections include almost no periodicals from before 1800; although these are becoming increasingly available on-line and through microforms (the latter being prohibitively expensive), resource sharing with other libraries is especially important and far less expensive for older titles.
+Our collections include almost no periodicals from before 1800; although these have become more available online, resource sharing with other libraries is especially important and far less expensive for older titles.